Skip to main content

 Filter on attachments

-Through the Attachments tab you can define filter criteria based on the attachments of the current class.
-It is possible to:
+Through the Attachments tab you can define filter criteria based on card attachments.
+You can:

 • apply filters on attachment metadata

-You can also save filters combining conditions on attributes, relations and attachments.
+Filters can also combine criteria on attributes, relations and attachments.

 Change a filter